maierfelix/nvk/README.md

 #

 This is a [Vulkan](https://en.wikipedia.org/wiki/Vulkan_(API)) API for node.js, which allows to interact from JavaScript/[TypeScript](#typescript) with the low-level interface of Vulkan.
-The API style of this project strives to be as close as possible to Vulkan's C99 API.
-Currently the latest supported Vulkan version is *1.1.97*, which includes support for e.g. NVIDIA's Ray Tracing extension `VK_NVX_raytracing`.
+Currently the latest supported Vulkan version is *1.1.97*, which includes support for e.g. NVIDIA's real-time ray tracing pipeline `VK_NVX_raytracing`.

-Platforms:
+### Platforms:

 |       OS      |     Status    |
 | ------------- | ------------- |